sonic-net/SONiC/doc/gearbox/gearbox_mdio-HLD.md

 	- There is a new MDIO IPC client library is added.
 	- External PHY firmware download time always has performance requirements/impact.
 	- For debugging, beside the syslog logging, the Unix socket IPC mechanism can be simulated by socat.
-	- The current change is only limited to the Broadcom switch NPU platform.
+	- The current change is only limited to the Broadcom switch NPU platform, but should work for other NPU platforms.
 	- SAI switch api has added the mido clause 22 access functions.
 	- The SaiInterface class has added the mdio clause 45 read/write and mdio clause 22 read/write virtual functions.
 	- The VendoSai class overrides the mdio clause 45 read/write and mdio clause 22 read/write virtual functions.
 	- New keys are added to the gearbox configuration file "gearbox\_config.json".
+	- During the warmboot, the creation of the Unix IPC socket and the IPC connection is the same as of coldboot.
+	- The platform module software should not reset the external PHY during warmboot.

 When the VendorSai class constructor with PHY id argument is used in syncd.cpp, we can assume a simple case where syncd context number is the same as the PHY id.